Saman Bank: History

 Saman Bank also launched the first internet banking service in Iran, and has since been at the forefront of expansion and enhancement of electronic banking.

+In 2024, Saman Bank was hit by a cyberattack from IRLeaks, which affected 20 of Iran's 29 banks, including the Central Bank of Iran.
+Politico called it the "worst attack" in the nation's history.
+The Iranian government was compelled to pay a ransom to the hackers to secure the data of Iranian customers.

 Saman Financial Group

 In addition to Saman Bank, the Saman Financial Group includes a further eight subsidiary companies that it has launched or acquired a substantial stake in during 2003–2012.